 Generally speaking, it is fairly easy and much cheaper to make principal reduction payments of your own volition.
 You could simply make an extra payment on your mortgage each year, or you could increase your monthly payment and use the extra money towards your principal.
 For example, instead of paying $2000 a month for your mortgage, simply up your payment to $2200, and put that extra $200 a month to pay down the principal rather than the interest.
 It may not seem like much, but over the lifetime of your loan, that little extra payment could go a very long way.
 That’s $1400 a year, which works out to an additional $14,000 over the next ten years of your loan.
 Alternatively, you could save that $200 a month and make one $1400 lump sum payment towards your principal at the end of the year.

 The advantage of an equity accelerator program is that they will deduct your payments automatically without any hassle, or without you needing to remember to do it yourself.
 But most banks will have the option for you to set the payments up as a bill pay option, meaning they will deduct the amount and pay your mortgage without the added fees associated with equity acceleration.
 Just make sure to check that the extra money you are paying is going directly towards the principal.
 Clearly mark your checks or mortgage coupons to ensure this.

-In general, it’s a clever idea to make extra payments on your mortgage to help you pay it off faster.
+In general, it’s a good idea to use a mortgage equity accelerator program, as making extra payments on your mortgage will help you pay it off faster.
 Not only will you be reducing the principal, but you can save yourself bucket loads of interest by paying off the loan well before the typical 30-year mark.
-Equity accelerator programs have the right idea, but if you don’t want to spend the money on fees and can stay on top of the payments yourself, there are ways that you can reduce your principal and save by yourself without participating in a program.
+Mortgage equity accelerator programs have the right idea, but if you don’t want to spend the money on fees and can stay on top of the payments yourself, there are ways that you can reduce your principal and save by yourself without participating in a program.